 The da Vinci System has been used successfully worldwide in hundreds of thousands of procedures to date.

 Robotic Surgery: The Potential Benefits of The Da Vinci ® Prostatectomy

 For qualified candidates, da Vinci Prostatectomy offers numerous potential benefits over traditional open prostatectomy, including:

 General Risks of Having An Operation

 While clinical studies support the use of the da Vinci Surgical System as an effective tool for minimally invasive surgery, individual results may vary. da Vinci Prostatectomy remains a surgical procedure, and as such carries inherent risks.
-Though clinical data supports high rates of cancer control, maintaining sexual function and return to urinary continence, there is no guarantee of these benefits to every patient.
+Though clinical data support high rates of cancer control, maintaining sexual function and return to urinary continence, there is no guarantee of these benefits to every patient.
 Some individuals may not be candidates for a full nerve-sparing procedure due to the extent of their cancer.
-Results are surgeon-dependent and improve significantly with surgeon experience in this surgical modality.
+Results are surgeon-dependent and improve significantly with surgeon experienced in this surgical modality.